-- A soil moisture monitoring program should be used to schedule both the timing of irrigations and the volume of water to be applied.
-Growers using tensiometers and capacitance probes have increased yields from implementing accurate irrigation scheduling. - If used, tensiometers should be installed at a depth of 200 and 450 mm for accurate readings.
-Irrigation should occur when the shallow tensiometer reads 25 40 kPa.
+- A soil moisture monitoring program should be used to schedule both the timing of irrigations and the volume of water to be applied. - Growers using tensiometers and capacitance probes have increased yields from implementing irrigation scheduling.
+If used, tensiometers should be installed at a depth of 200 and 450 mm for accurate readings.
+Irrigation should occur when the shallow tensiometer reads 25 - 40 kPa.

-- A layer of mulch is important to reduce evaporation and increase soil organic matter. - Plant crop and rejuvenated cut out stands require frequent watering during establishment to ensure high survival rates and growth of ratoon suckers.
+- Plant crop and rejuvenated cut out stands require frequent watering during establishment to ensure high survival rates and growth of ratoon suckers.
 Best yields and banana size/ consistency have been found by keeping the soil moist throughout the year. - Ensure irrigation system has the capacity to meet seasonal and peak water requirements, regular maintenance and performance evaluations should be conducted. - Efficient crop water use and high yield potentials can only be achieved if other agronomic factors such as nutrition, disease and pest management are also optimised.